This information applies to: New Mailman

 Each subscriber is assigned a bounce score.
 Every time Mailman encounters a bounce from this member, the score increases.
 Hard bounces increase the score by one, while soft bounces increase the score by 0.5.
 However, bounce scores are increased only once per day, so even if ten hard bounces are received for the same subscriber in one day, that subscriber’s score will increase by only one for that day.

-To adjust settings regarding bounced messages:
+To adjust settings regarding bounced messages

-Log in to your list administration screen.
+1. Log in to your main Mailman page.

 By adjusting the Bounce Score threshold and Bounce info stale after settings, you can control how quickly members with bouncing email are disabled.
 You should set both of these based on the frequency and traffic volume of your list.

-When finished, click the Save Changes button.
+3. When finished, click the Save Changes button.